|Index of /dviware/dvisvgm|

 Name Last modified Size Description

 dvisvgm -- A DVI to SVG converter DESCRIPTION dvisvgm is a utility for TeX/LaTeX users.
 It converts DVI and EPS files to the XML-based scalable vector graphics format SVG.
 DEPENDENCIES dvisvgm relies on the following free libraries: * Clipper (http://www.angusj.com/delphi/clipper.php) To compute the intersections of two curved paths, dvisvgm flattens the paths to polygons, intersects them using Clipper, and reconstructs the curves afterwards. * FontForge library (https://www.fontforge.org) dvisvgm can be built with optional WOFF support that allows to embed the font data in WOFF or TrueType format rather than as SVG.
 The FontForge library provides the required functions to create font files in these formats.
-A reduced version of the library is bundled with the dvisvgm sources.
-It's also available at https://github.com/mgieseki/ff-woff. * FreeType 2 (http://www.freetype.org) This library is used to extract the glyph outlines from vector fonts (PFB, OTF, TTF). * Ghostscript (https://www.ghostscript.com) The PostScript special handler requires the Ghostscript library libgs.so (Linux) or gsdll32.dll/gsdll64.dll (Windows) to be installed.
+A reduced version of the library is bundled with the dvisvgm sources. * FreeType 2 (http://www.freetype.org) This library is used to extract the glyph outlines from vector fonts (PFB, OTF, TTF). * Ghostscript (https://www.ghostscript.com) The PostScript special handler requires the Ghostscript library libgs.so (Linux) or gsdll32.dll/gsdll64.dll (Windows) to be installed.
 If the configure script finds the corresponding Ghostscript development files on the system, it directly links against libgs.so.N, where N is the library's ABI version.
 Otherwise, the library is looked up at runtime, and PostScript support is enabled only if libgs.so can be found.
 Due to incompatible changes of the Ghostscript API, dvisvgm requires Ghostscript 8.31 or later. * kpathsea (https://tug.org/kpathsea) This library is part of the Web2C package and is usually installed in conjunction with a TeX distribution. kpathsea provides functions for searching files in the large texmf tree.
-Please ensure that you use the kpathsea version coming with or matching your TeX system. * potracelib (http://potrace.sourceforge.net) Peter Selinger's bitmap tracing library is utilized to vectorize Metafont's bitmap output. * woff2 and brotli (https://github.com/google/woff2) These Google libraries are bundled with the dvisvgm sources.
+Please ensure that you use the kpathsea version coming with or matching your TeX system. * potracelib (http://potrace.sourceforge.net) Peter Selinger's bitmap tracing library is utilized to vectorize Metafont's bitmap output. * ttfautohint (https://www.freetype.org/ttfautohint) dvisvgm can optionally be built with ttfautohint support to replace the autohinting functionality of FontForge.
+Since it's still an experimental feature, ttfautohint support is disabled by default.
+The development files required for Windows can be found at https://github.com/mgieseki/ttfautohint-dll. * woff2 and brotli (https://github.com/google/woff2) These Google libraries are bundled with the dvisvgm sources.
 They are used to create WOFF2 from TrueType fonts. * xxHash (https://github.com/Cyan4973/xxHash) The xxHash library provides a fast hash algorithm. dvisvgm uses it to create unique integer values from PostScript character names in order to store them in a compact way together with their Unicode points.
-A recent version of xxHash is bundled with the dvisvgm sources. * zlib (http://www.zlib.org) Compressed SVG files are produced by using functions of this library and the Gzstream wrapper classes (http://www.cs.unc.edu/Research/compgeom/gzstream) which are licensed under LGPL version 2.1 (or optionally any later version) and should be included with this package.
+A recent version of xxHash is bundled with the dvisvgm sources. * zlib (http://www.zlib.org) This library is required to create compressed SVGZ files.
 If you want to build and run the test suite located in the tests subdirectory, you also need the Google Test libraries (https://github.com/google/googletest).
 BUILDING DVISVGM FROM SOURCE dvisvgm is written in C++11 (ISO C++ standard 2011) and requires an appropriate compiler, like GCC 4.9, Clang 3.3, or any later version.
 The configure script checks for the availability of C++11 support and adds the proper compiler options if necessary.
 Quick installation info: * type "./autogen.sh" if "configure" is not present in the dvisvgm root folder * type "./configure" * type "make" * type "make install" as root (or "sudo make install") For generic configuration instructions see the file INSTALL.
 The configure script should recognize all necessary parameters.
 If a library is installed but not detected, specify its location as commandline parameter of configure, e.g. ./configure --with-freetype=/usr/local/freetype (all available options can be displayed with ./configure --help) The tracer module calls Metafont in case of lacking TFM or PFB files via a system call.
 Please ensure that Metafont is installed and reachable through the system's search path.
 If you don't like compiling the sources yourself, you can download pre-compiled executables for Windows and MiKTeX from the project website instead (see below).
 USAGE Information about the command-line interface and the available options can be found in the manual page.
 ADDITIONAL INFORMATION This package is available from CTAN (dviware/dvisvgm) and can be downloaded from the project website as well: http://dvisvgm.bplaced.net Here you can find the sources, pre-compiled binaries and further additional information about the converter and related topics.
 If you've found a bug, please let me know.
 You can either send me an email or preferably use the bug tracker at GitHub (https://github.com/mgieseki/dvisvgm).
 COPYRIGHT Copyright (C) 2005-2017 Martin Gieseking <firstname.lastname@example.org> This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 See file COPYING for details.